 Great!
 Now how do I make these banana "Churros"?

-Start by combining 2 Tbsp of sugar and 1 tsp of cinnamon together in a small bowl.
+Start by combining 2 tablespoon of sugar and 1 teaspoon of cinnamon together in a small bowl.
 Mix well and set aside.

 Bananas rolled in cinnamon and sugar then caramelized into a perfectly sweet, low calorie, Mexican themed dessert!
 Only 157 calories per banana!